 Inquiries and Complaints

-In compliance with the EU-US and Swiss-US Privacy Shield Principles, CDS commits to respond to inquiries and resolve complaints about your privacy and our collection or use of your Personal Data.
-Note that you have the right to access, correct, port or delete your Personal Data held by CDS.
-Any European Union resident or Swiss resident with inquiries or complaints regarding this Policy and/or his or her Personal Data should first contact the following CDS representative:
+In compliance with applicable law, CDS commits to respond to inquiries and resolve complaints about your privacy and our collection or use of your Personal Data.
+Note that you have the right to access, correct or delete your Personal Data processed by CDS.
+Any EU resident or Swiss resident with inquiries or complaints regarding this Policy and/or his or her Personal Data should first contact the following CDS representative: